Can Tetras Live with Goldfish?

 3. Bettas

 Bettas are very aggressive fish and adapt well to warmer temperatures.
-Their hostile nature separates them from the peaceful goldfish.
-Therefore, you can’t conveniently blend these fish species with your goldfish in the aquarium.
+Their hostile nature makes them incompatible with the peaceful goldfish.
+It’s thus a bad idea to keep them together.

 Bottom Line